AWS Partner Network (APN) Blog

-Automatically Detect and Protect Sensitive Data in Amazon S3 Using Dataguise DgSecure
+Automatically Detect and Protect Sensitive Data in Amazon S3 Using PK Protect Data Store Manager

-Dataguise has been working on finding and protecting sensitive data in a range of data stores over the last 10 years.
+PKWARE has been working on finding and protecting sensitive data in a range of data stores over the last 15 years.

-DgSecure is Dataguise’s flagship product that can scan for sensitive elements in structured and unstructured data, and optionally mask or encrypt the data.
-Organizations can also monitor access to the sensitive data using DgSecure.
+PK Protect Data Store Manager (DSM) is PKWARE’s flagship product for data stores that can scan for sensitive elements in structured and unstructured data, and optionally mask or encrypt the data.

 There are four layers in the deployment architecture, as shown in Figure 1:

-- The User Interface Layer: Consists of tools used to access DgSecure by the end user.
-This includes a browser-based UI, DGCL, the Dataguise Command Line, and REST APIs.
+- User Interface Layer: Consists of tools used to access PK Protect DSM by the end user.
+This includes a browser-based user interface (UI) and REST APIs.

-- The Server Layer: Includes the DgSecure Server, known as the “Controller,” which is attached to a metadata database.
+- Server Layer: Includes the PK Protect DSM server, known as the “Controller,” which is attached to a metadata database.
 On AWS, this can be an Amazon RDS database.
-The Controller also has other enterprise integrations, such as LDAP, Active Directory, and standard Single Sign-On (SSO) systems.
+The Controller also has other enterprise integrations, such as LDAP, Active Directory, and standard single sign-on (SSO) systems.

-- The Target DataStore Layer: Consists of the customer’s data stores, both cloud and on-premises.
-DgSecure supports a wide range of target data stores, and Dataguise is expanding the supported list regularly based on customer demand.
+- Target DataStore Layer: Consists of the customer’s data stores, both cloud and on-premises.
+PK Protect DSM supports a wide range of target data stores, and PKWARE is expanding the supported list regularly based on customer demand.

 For Amazon S3 operations, the overall architecture is simplified in Figure 2.
-Users interact with the DgSecure server via either the browser-based UI, the Command Line, or the REST APIs.
+Users interact with the PK Protect DSM server via either the browser-based UI or REST APIs.

-The DgSecure server sends commands to the Amazon S3 IDP for scanning or protecting objects within Amazon S3 buckets.
-The Amazon S3 IDP provisions its own compute for the processing.
+The PK Protect DSM server sends commands to the S3 IDP for scanning or protecting objects within S3 buckets.
+The S3 IDP provisions its own compute for the processing.

-The resources allocated for the compute are fully configurable by the user of DgSecure.
-The Amazon S3 IDP can reside in the same Amazon Elastic Compute Cloud (Amazon EC2) instance or in a separate EC2 instance from the Controller.
+The resources allocated for the compute are fully configurable by the user of PK Protect DSM.
+The S3 IDP can reside in the same Amazon Elastic Compute Cloud (Amazon EC2) instance or in a separate EC2 instance from the Controller.
 Multiple IDPs can be attached to a single Controller.

-Figure 2 – DgSecure architecture for Amazon S3 operations.
+Figure 2 – PK Protect DSM architecture for Amazon S3 operations.

 We’ll be using the CustomerDim.csv data set from the AdventureWorks sample database that originated in Microsoft and is used widely for database examples.
 This dataset, along with others in the AdventureWorks example, can be found in AdventureWorks DimCustomer.csv.